 - Improved scores or more favorable feedback from internal follow-up surveys and focus groups

 Share these outcomes to let employees know that your organization’s DEI initiatives remain as critical today as the day they were launched.
 This will encourage employees’ continued participation, especially if they witness their leaders practicing what they preach.
 Accountability and follow-through are instrumental to the success of your program.

 “When an organization has made the decision to be diverse and inclusive, leaders need to immerse themselves in the DEI efforts,” Garcia says.
 “While recruiting and talent retention are important, they do not matter in the long run without greater change from the top down.”

 Create a culture that is accepting of all

 This is not the time to demure or shy away from the hard conversations.
-Studies have shown that organizations that are more open and authentic with their employees are more successful in building diverse and inclusive cultures.
+Studies have shown that organizations that are more open and authentic with their employees are more successful in building diverse, equitable, and inclusive cultures.

 “Creating a culture that is inclusive and that will celebrate the diversity among employees is not just good for your business, it makes good business sense,” Garcia says.
 “It is a critical differentiator in how companies remain successful and it will reduce the risk of discrimination claims or negative branding.”

 Every organization should take a hard look at its business through a DEI lens.
 Garcia warns that companies should be careful not to make inaccurate claims of being diverse and an equal opportunity employer if, in fact, they are not.
 For example, if they have a leadership team that is all or predominately male, they could be perceived by the public as a company that doesn’t promote its female employees.
 If you want to change that kind of perception at your company, it’s time to initiate a DEI plan.